Bring Your Recycling to a Community Collection Center

 - In front of building on Eastbourne Ave

-- District 2: DPW Eastside Sanitation Yard, 6101 Bowleys Lane and Hazelwood Elementary School, 4517 Hazelwood Avenue
+- District 2: DPW Eastside Sanitation Yard, 6101 Bowleys Lane and NEW LOCATION: Furley Elementary School, 5000 Truesdale Ave.

 - District 3: Hamilton Elementary School, 6101 Old Harford Road